heroiclabs/nakama-java/README.md

 * Java Runtime Environment 1.8 through 1.11
 * Java Development Kit 1.8 through 1.11

-Invoke the Gradle Wrapper with `./gradlew build` and Gradle will install your dependencies over the network for you prior to building.
+Invoke the Gradle Wrapper with `./gradlew build nakamaJar` or `./gradlew build satoriJar` and Gradle will install your dependencies over the network for you prior to building.
 It will then make a build and run the full test suite.

 To test a specific test, run `./gradlew test --tests <ClassName.methodName>`